HyerQuality/Lottery/Lottery Prediction/PowerBall/V2/README.md

 ## Generator 1: Temperature-controlled sampling (`TemperatureLotteryGenerator`)

-The temperature generator learns empirical frequencies from `powerball.csv`, then samples using a mixture of:
+The temperature generator estimates empirical frequencies from `powerball.csv`, then samples from a mixture of:
 - empirical probabilities (history-weighted), and
 - uniform probabilities.